Families to Letby: 'You played God with our children's lives'

 "It has destroyed me as a man and as a father."

-The brothers were triplets, all boys.
-They were murdered on 23 and 24 June 2016 respectively.
+The parents had triplets, all boys.
+Two of the brothers were murdered on 23 and 24 June 2016 respectively.

 Their parents gave statements via a pre-recorded video, played in court.
 "Going through the 'firsts' with the surviving triplet is very hard," said the mother.
 "I started to blame myself.
 I thought I'd passed on an illness to all three of the boys - an infection."